whatmakeart/whatmakeart.github.io/content/making/plaster-calculator.md

 ---
 title: Plaster Ratio Calculator
 date: 2024-11-29T07:18:02
-lastmod: 2024-11-29T08:09:17
+lastmod: 2026-01-13T14:12:55
 toc: true
 ---

 ## Plaster to Water Mixing Calculator (70:100 Ratio)

-The calculator uses a mixing ratio of 70 parts plaster to 100 parts water by weight based on the normal consitancy of USG No.1 Pottery Plaster. [^plaster-data]
+The calculator uses a mixing ratio of 70 parts water to 100 parts plaster by weight based on the normal consitancy of USG No.1 Pottery Plaster. [^plaster-data]

 <!-- Calculate Plaster Needed -->